jeppeman/highResImageViewer/README.md

 sexyImageViewer
 ===============

-A jQuery image viewing plugin with cool additional functionality that enables images which resolutions are higher than that of the current window to be viewed in a nice way.
+A jQuery image viewing plugin with cool functionality that enables images which resolutions are higher than that of the current window to be viewed in a nice way.

 This is still rather untested, but the core functionality should be working.
 If you have any suggested additions